 Minimum System Requirements

-Overall, DaVinci Resolve will demand slightly more processing, RAM, and graphics card power to deliver optimal performance, compared to the needs of Premiere.
+Overall, DaVinci Resolve will demand slightly more processing, RAM, and graphics card power to deliver optimal performance, compared to the needs of Premiere Pro.

-If you want to expand your powers by adding animation or design to your toolkit, Adobe is the platform to choose.
-As part of the popular Creative Cloud Suite, Premiere works seamlessly with other Adobe programs such as After Effects, Photoshop, and Illustrator.
+If you want to expand your powers by adding animation or design to your toolkit Adobe is the platform to choose.
+As part of the popular Creative Cloud Suite, Premiere Pro works seamlessly with other Adobe programs such as After Effects, Photoshop, and Illustrator.

-Third party plugins are available for both pieces of software, including some excellent grading and audio effects.
-Using the Essential panels in Premiere offers a wealth of motion graphics functions, of which there are thousands of templates available to download online.
+Third-party plugins are available for both pieces of software, including some excellent grading and audio effects.
+Using the Essential panels in Premiere Pro offers a wealth of motion graphics functions, of which there are thousands of templates available to download online.

 The information above should (hopefully) give you a clearer idea of which software will be best for your needs.
 If you’re still on the fence, let’s just quickly take the logical approach.